qyhAppAcademy/portugal_trade_data_visualization/README.md

 # Portugal Trade Data Visualization

-[Portugal Trade Data Visualization](https://qyhappacademy.github.io/portugal_trade_data_visualization/) is a data visualization of Portugal import and export trades.
+[Portugal Trade Data Visualization](https://qyhappacademy.github.io/portugal_trade_data_visualization/) is a data visualization of Portugal imports and exports trade.
 It displays every nation Portugal trades with on a global map.
 Users are able to interact with the map to get an in-depth look into the trade data.
 This project is inspired by the history of Portugal being a strong trade nation since the Age of Discovery.

 ## <a name="wireframes"></a> Wireframes